io-fault/python/time/documentation/project.rst

   An actual Python class representing a [unit] Type defined in a Time Context.

  :dfn:`Time Context`
-  An instance of :py:class:`rhythm.libunit.Context` managing the set of defined unit Types and any corresponding Representation Types.
+  An instance of :py:class:`.rhythm.libunit.Context` managing the set of defined unit Types and any corresponding Representation Types.

  :dfn:`Canonical Position`